Phong-Kaster/Design-Pattern-In-Programming/README.md

             public String getName() {
                 return "Vietcombank - Together for the future";
             }

+            @Override
+            public String getAddress()
+            {
+                return "125 Oktoberfest, District Deutschland, Berlin, Germany" }

+            # any method/ functions are able to declare below.
         }

 Third, instantiating `enum BankName`, the enum stores constant through our application.
 To manage easier with our customers, `ENUM` is chosen to store banks name.

         public enum BankName{

-            # you can add more bank name if needed@
+            # you can add more bank name if needed
             TPBANK, VIETCOMBANK
             BIDV, AGRIBANK,
             LienVietPostBank;